thomasboyt/jam-buds/README.md

 ### Launching

-In your terminal:
+In two separate terminal tabs, you can launch the app and API servers from the project root:

 ```
-cd app
+npm run app
-npm run dev
+npm run api
 ```

-In IntelliJ, run the `club.jambuds.ApplicationKt` target that should be preconfigured.
+You can also run the API through IntelliJ - just run the "Run" target that should be preconfigured.

 You should be able to visit [localhost:8080](http://localhost:8080) and see the application running successfully.